 Beating the cold weather

-As we move into November, we are experiencing a dip in temperatures, which can be uncomfortable and inconvenient for many of us.
+This week, the capital was gripped by a freezing cold snap which can be uncomfortable and inconvenient for many of us.

-But if you have a medical condition, or are on a low income, then the problems which you experience can be even greater.
+If you have a medical condition, or are on a low income, the problems which you experience can be even greater.
 Getting around can be trickier, and you may be worried about how you are going to pay for increased heating costs.

 The following are a few tips to help you to beat the big freeze whoever you are, and to ensure that those around you are safe and well.